sdiehl28/tutorial-website/content/_index.md

 ### Target Audience

 Readers who have been introduced to Python, Data Science and Machine Learning, and who are wondering what the next steps might be.

+As of the time of this writing, February 2019, this website assumes introductory knowledge of Python, the Python Standard Library, and numpy.
+For an excellent free youtube talk on numpy, see: [Enthought Numpy youtube](https://www.youtube.com/watch?v=V0D2mhVt7NE).
+The github resources for this talk are at: [Enthought Numpy Github Repo](https://github.com/enthought/Numpy-Tutorial-SciPyConf-2018).
+Included in the resources is "slides.pdf", which starting on page 18, provides an excellent and concise introduction to numpy.